 - the personal circumstances of the occupiers of the land

 - whether an injunction is a proportionate action given the circumstances

-What happens if an appeal fails but you don't move on?
+If an appeal fails but you don't move on

 Use Shelter's directory to find a local advice centre if you need help with legal or other issues.

 Other organisations that can provide advice and assistance for members of the Gypsy and Traveller communities include: